 7. Show drivers how safety technology can advocate for them

 While a dual-facing dash cam can make businesses more profitable and efficient, it also benefits employees at the wheel.
 As a professional development tool, a dash cam can enhance awareness, improve productivity, and help drivers keep their jobs while they improve.
 A dual-facing dash cam can protect drivers’ professional reputations, exonerating them from wrongful blame.
 Dash cam footage from one Motive customer, for example, showed a driver was not at fault in a collision.
 The dash cam footage protected the driver’s livelihood and saved the company what could have amounted to $50,000 in damages.

 With its many positive attributes, a dual-facing dash cam can elevate your company and your drivers to a new plane of excellence.
 When rolling out new safety technology among your vehicles, it will work to your advantage if you can help drivers see the benefits.
 Once they realize the ways a dash cam can protect the company and themselves, they’ll be more likely to accept it.
-Bottom line is, dual-facing dash cams can save lives.
+Bottom line is, dual-facing dash cams for fleets can save lives.
 And you can’t put a price on that.